Dcnigma/ResourcePackPlugin/README.md

 You can use these commands "/loadpack1" to "/loadpack5"

-So you have 5 commands to load your resources packss.
+So you have 5 commands to load your resources packs.
 You can use this command with a event or commandblock to load the resource pack at any time you like.
 Set permisions for members or specials groups.